deeputg/amm-dex/README.md

 ### Creating Liquidity Pool
 To create a new liquidity pool, the developer has to configure a new escrow account to manage the funds.
 Create the Algorand assets (ASAs) required for the main tokens and LP tokens.
 Replace the TOKEN IDs accordingly in pool_escrow.py and developer_lsig.py.
-Compile the escrow code to receive an escrow address and logic signature.
+Compile the pool_escrow code to receive an escrow address and logic signature.
 Fund the escrow contract with required ALGOs and optin to stateful contracts.
-Compile the developer_lsig to receive the developer's lsig, to be used for minting tokens.
+Compile the developer_lsig code to receive the developer's lsig, to be used for minting tokens.

 ### Adding Liquidity